camunda-community-hub/zeebe-redis-exporter/README.md

 in configuring `ZEEBE_REDIS_NAME={zeebe}` for the exporter and setting the prefix `{zeebe}` on the connector side as well.
 The consequence is that all records then end up in the same shard and can therefore all be retrieved collectively as before by using a Multi-key Operation.
 Even if this does not necessarily correspond to the purpose of a cluster it would at least enable its usage.

 This section will disappear as soon as the connector is optionally available without multi-key operations.
+The feature is currently under development.

 ## Build it from Source